Zouuup/Naibed/README.md

 How is it working?
 ======

-naibed assumes that you have already downloaded your choose of debian images
+naibed assumes that you have already downloaded your choice of debian images